ianbaxter/noiser/README.md

 # Noiser

-An experimental synthesizer that uses the Web Audio API to create earth-shattering dubbed out noise.
+An experimental synthesizer that uses React and the Web Audio API to create earth-shattering dubbed out noise.

+This is a PWA so if you add it to your homepage it can be used even when you are offline!

 ## Setup